Best Known For

 Answer questions and see how you rank against other players.Play Now

-President of Serbia (1990-2000) and Yugoslavia (1997-2000), Slobodan Milosevic was born in Pozarevac, Serbia.
+President of Serbia (1990-2000) and Yugoslavia (1997-2000), Slobodan Milosevic was born in Pozarevac, Serbia, on August 20, 1941.
 He studied law at Belgrade University, then began a career in management and banking before entering politics.
 He is the founder and president of the socialist party of Serbia.
 He became the focus of world attention during the Kosovo crisis and NATO confrontation in early 1999, but following a wave of popular unrest he lost power in October 2000, and was replaced as president by Vojislav Kostunica.